highcharts/highcharts/docs/dashboards/custom-component.md

 ## Custom Component with data from the Connector

-The example below shows how to program a custom component that fetches data from the Connector processes and displays it on the Dashboard.
+The example below shows how to program a custom component that fetches data from the Connector, processes and displays it on the Dashboard.

 The custom component is created by extending the `HTMLComponent` class and it creates a component that displays the total revenue from the data fetched from the Connector.